Treating MS without drugs

 Find out more about psychological therapies

-Other rehabilitation therapists might specialise in helping with bladder and bowel issues, or be particularly experienced in dealing with neurological conditions such as MS or Parkinson's Disease.
+Other rehabilitation therapists might specialise in helping with bladder and bowel issues, sexual dysfunction, or supporting you to return or remain in work.

 Find out more about rehabilitation